greggman/webgl-memory/README.md

 freeTexture(gl, tex);
 ```

-Also, even if this is an okay way to do it I'm not sure making it an extension was the best way
+Also, even if webgl-memory is an okay way to do it I'm not sure making it an extension was the best way
 vs just some library you call like `webglMemoryTracker.init(someWebGLRenderingContext)`.
 I structured it this way just because I used [webgl-lint](https://greggman.github.io/webgl-lint) as
 the basis to get this working.